ekselan/DS-Unit-3-Sprint-2-SQL-and-Databases/README.md

 SQL and Databases for Data Science

 # README
-Looks like this may include markdown mostly - notes on SQL commands?
+Notes on SQL commands

-# Commands
+# Commands - Lecture 1

+### Invoices where billing country is GER, CAN or USA
 ```
--- all invoices where billing country is germany (28 rows)
+-- all invoices where billing country is germany, canada or usa
 SELECT *
 FROM invoices -- 412 rows
 WHERE BillingCountry in ('Germany', 'Canada', 'USA')
 ```

+### How many invoices in Germany, Canda or US
 ```
 -- how many invoices in Germany, Canda or US
 SELECT